 Frank Chen from A16Z has set out a good summary of AI progress and its potential future implications on software, predicting that it will have a similarly wide impact to the relational database revolution.
 He identifies a number of areas that AI will make cheaper or more possible, including understanding the world via generative adversarial networks and the creation of content.

 This is an area of personal fascination for me, especially in the complex system of the enterprise and work.
-As a species, our ability to coordinate between large numbers of us sets us apart but the ability to optimise within that system for specific steps such as what to work on next remains a challenge.
+As a species, our ability to coordinate between large numbers of us sets us apart but the ability to optimize within that system for specific steps such as what to work on next remains a challenge.

-To date, we have had to tackle this in a “bubble sort” manner where the effort involved in trying to optimise work in the enterprise has increased faster than the size of enterprise problems, leading to significant inefficiency.
+To date, we have had to tackle this in a “bubble sort” manner where the effort involved in trying to optimize work in the enterprise has increased faster than the size of enterprise problems, leading to significant inefficiency.
 We only have to look at the overflowing email inbox being used as a poorly operating work instruction queue to see this in action.

-The long “compute” time of these systems results in the optimisation answer being invalid on delivery as the environment or work context has moved on e.g. strategic planning in the 80s.
+The long “compute” time of these systems results in the optimization answer being invalid on delivery as the environment or work context has moved on e.g. strategic planning in the 80s.
 This has become accepted as a background condition and something to manage around as individuals and teams struggle to get context and self-steer what to tackle next.

-To work around such inefficiency, work is packaged into smaller agile chunks to minimise the impact of the accepted trend of suboptimal choices.
+To work around such inefficiency, work is packaged into smaller agile chunks to minimize the impact of the accepted trend of suboptimal choices.
 We also accept that messages get lost in the noise and that parties will not read their emails.

 The Devil’s in the Data

 Three key developments have helped to unlock progress here.
 Firstly, the compute power and GPU architectures with increasing parallelism, secondly, the steady improvement of algorithms and thirdly, the data.